 Veterinary Rehabilitation Services

 I am a veterinarian who became a Certified Canine Rehabilitation Therapist (CCRT) by completing the internationally recognised Canine Rehabilitation Institute qualification in 2017.
-I graduated as a veterinarian from Murdoch University in Perth in 2004, and gained membership by examination to the Australian and New Zealand College of Veterinary Scientists in Radiology in 2009.
+I graduated as a veterinarian from Murdoch University in Perth in 2004, and gained membership by examination to the Australian and New Zealand College of Veterinary Scientists (ANZCVS) in Radiology in 2009.
 In 2013, I purchased Roleystone Animal Hospital with a fellow veterinarian, and am running Veterinary Rehabilitation Services (VRS) from this facility.
-I established the Veterinary Rehabilitation and Sports Medicine Chapter in 2020, in the Australian and New Zealand College of Veterinary Scientists, and am currently the chapter President and Science Week Convenor.
+I established the ANZCVS chapter in Veterinary Sports Medicine & Rehabilitation (VSMR) Chapter in 2020, and am currently the chapter President and Science Week Convenor.
+In 2022, I gained membership by examination to the ANZCVS chapter in VSMR – Canine, representing a further 300-400 hours of self directed study and am the first such qualified veterinarian in Western Australia.

 For before and after videos of some of our cases, please follow us on Facebook: @vetrehabservices, and Instagram: #vetrehabservices.